bgsulz/Postage-for-Unity/FEATURES.md

 ## Debug incoming messages
 #### No more "why is that happening?"

-Open the Postman Debug window (`Window > Postman Debug`) to see a live-updating record of all incoming events.
+Open the Postage Debug window (`Window > Postage Debug`) to see a live-updating record of all incoming events.

 ## Send messages from the timeline
 #### A simpler alternative to Signal Emitters.